mattarnster/ngStartPage/README.md

 ## Privacy

-None of your personal information is stored **OUTSIDE** of your browser.
-Bookmarks are stored within the browser's HTML 5 Local Storage.
+Your bookmarks are stored within the browser's HTML5 Local Storage.
+They are never sent anywhere else.